inspired-technologies/signalk-dashboard/plugin/README.md

 ```
 --kiosk --noerrdialogs --disable-infobars --no-first-run --ozone-platform=wayland --enable-features=OverlayScrollbar --start-maximized
 ```

-*Note: in case grafana-kiosk is selected no specific chromium configuration needs to be done*
+*Note: in case grafana-kiosk is selected no specific chromium configuration needs to be done here - just specify the full path to the kiosk-configuration yaml file as param*

 3. Dashboards